To Come To The Rescue Or Not? Rats, Like People, Take Cues From Bystanders

 Levine notes that in the rats, the bystander effect was produced by introducing something unnatural into the situation — the drug — which is a bit like how the bystander effect in people is produced in contrived experiments using passive actors.

-"Helping only begins to fall away when something almost artificial is introduced to try and undermine the natural propensity of rats and humans to take care of each other if they possibly can," says Levine.
+"Helping only begins to fall away when something almost artificial is introduced to try and undermine the natural propensity of rats and humans to take care of each other if they possibly can," Levine says.
 "It seems that helping is actually natural amongst rats, just like it's natural amongst humans, which I thought was a really interesting thing to see."

-He notes that in the rat study, rats' behavior seems to have been influenced only by rats that belong to familiar strains, and not unfamiliar kinds of rats.
+He says that in the rat study, behavior seems to have been influenced only by rats that belong to familiar strains, and not unfamiliar kinds of rats.
 In that, too, he says, rats appear to be similar to people.

-"When we are in situations where we are uncertain about the nature of what's happening in front of us, we tend to look to other people for information," says Levine.
+"When we are in situations where we are uncertain about the nature of what's happening in front of us, we tend to look to other people for information," Levine says.
 "But we don't just take any information.
 We only take information from others we believe to be like us."